itshady/docker-compose-elm/README.md

 go to terminal and cd into the root folder

+In Command Prompt:
 run make reactor
+run docker ps
+run docker exec -it <container name> /mnt/optimize.sh

-go to localhost:8000 and navigate to outreach-mcmaaster-ca/elm-bootstrap/build/index.html
+go to localhost:8000 and navigate to build/index.html